Medical Malpractice Claims

-Medical malpractice law is highly specialized and is subject to legal principles and rules of procedure that differ from other areas of the law.
-If you believe you are a victim of medical malpractice/negligence, it is imperative that you consult an attorney with specialized knowledge in this complex field of law so that you can be advised as to whether you have a case and if so how to proceed.
+Medical malpractice law is highly specialised and is subject to legal principles and rules of procedure that differ from other areas of the law.
+If you're a victim of medical malpractice, it's imperative that you consult an attorney with expertise in this complex field of law.

 What is medical malpractice?

 Medical malpractice is defined as a negligent act or omission by a medical professional that results in personal injury to a patient.
 It occurs when a medical professional's actions do not meet the accepted standards of practice.

 It's not only medical doctors who may be responsible for medical malpractice.
 Negligence by other medical professionals, such as nurses, dentists, osteopaths and those responsible for conditions in health care facilities like nursing homes, may also result in personal injury.

 Negligence may take the form of errors during the diagnosis, treatment or management of health conditions.
 It may also involve failure to obtain a patient's informed consent before undertaking a procedure or operation.

 “Informed consent” exists only if a medical provider has thoroughly informed a patient about all the inherent risks, benefits and alternatives involved in any surgical or medical procedure or treatment, and that the patient has duly given written consent to proceed with the treatment.

 Common examples of actions giving rise to medical malpractice claims include: